The Lady Chapel

 In 1725 the chapel was first used for installations of Knights of the Order of the Bath and the heraldic banners of living knights hang above the oak stalls.
 Beneath the hinged seats of the stalls are beautifully carved misericords.

 At the east end is the Royal Air Force chapel.
 The stained glass window by Hugh Easton depicts the badges of the fighter squadrons that took part in the Battle of Britain in 1940.
 Above, in the main east window, is stained glass designed by Alan Younger, installed in 2000.
+In May 2013 two new windows designed by Hughie O’Donoghue were installed either side of the central east window.
+Predominantly blue in colour they incorporate emblems related to the Blessed Virgin Mary including lilies and stars.
+All three eastern windows were presented by Lord and Lady Harris of Peckham.

 In the north aisle of the chapel is the tomb of Elizabeth I and her half-sister Mary I. In the south aisle are monuments to Mary, Queen of Scots and Lady Margaret Beaufort, mother of Henry VII.
 Here also is the vault where Charles II, William III and Mary II and Queen Anne lie, although none of them has a monument.
 George II, the last monarch to be buried at the Abbey, is interred in a vault below the central part of the chapel.